 Some Psychologists believe that trichotillomania is an obsessive-compulsive disorder and as such is a form of ‘stress anxiety’ illness.
 Others believe that it is a behavioural disorder.
-While still others believe it is that the root of this pernicious activity, may begin as a form of self-grooming.
+While still others believe it is that the root of this damaging activity, may begin as a form of self-grooming.

 Feelings of stress

 Most Psychologists link this disorder with anxiety and stress.
-While it may be that high-stress levels exacerbate the disorder, this may not be the root cause.
+While it may be that high-stress levels exacerbate the disease, this may not be the root cause.
 It is interesting to note that in our everyday language we often say things such as I was so angry/worried/frustrated I was “pulling my hair out!” its almost as if this was a normal reaction to stressful life situations.
 For many people, it is more than a metaphor.

 Many sufferers report that changes to diet can make the impulse to pull hair seem stronger, especially bouts of ‘junk food’ consumption.
 A small number of Psychological researchers are looking into this possibility, but this research is far from conclusive.
-More likely A poor diet simply increases the perceived level of stress.
+More likely, A poor diet increases the perceived level of stress.

 Many sufferers report that they get a certain feeling of comfort and even pleasure and relief from pulling hair from their scalp.
-As such this has some similarity with the pleasure response of the masochist.
+As such, this has some similarity with the pleasure response of the masochist.
 The patient has become classically conditioned to experience pleasure from pain.
-Perhaps more accurately the trichotillomania sufferer seeks a feeling of deferred relief, exchanging the sense of pain/relief obtained from uprooting hair for the scratching/relief of a more concealed psychological itch.
+Perhaps more accurately, the trichotillomania sufferer seeks a feeling of deferred relief, exchanging the sense of pain/relief obtained from uprooting hair for the scratching/relief of a more concealed psychological itch.

 It seems likely that the causes of this disorder will be a mixture of some or all of these theories.